-Intermittent fasting is just going for several hours without eating.
-It’s a hormonally friendly action that triggers the main fat-burning hormone and forces your body to use up your stored fat.
+If you can’t lose weight, intermittent fasting might be effective for you.
+Intermittent fasting is going for several hours without eating.
+It’s a hormone-friendly action that triggers the main fat-burning hormone and forces your body to use up your stored fat.

-When people hear the word “fasting,” they think that they have to go on a hunger strike rather than a diet.
-But intermittent fasting simply uses strategic timing to cut caloric intake and burn fat faster by passing on meals we didn't need to eat in the first place.
+When people hear the word “fasting,” they think they have to go on a hunger strike rather than on a weight loss diet.
+Intermittent fasting simply uses strategic timing to cut caloric intake and burn calories and fat faster by passing on meals you don't need to eat in the first place.

-For example, we have been led to believe that breakfast is the most important meal of the day as a result of an old marketing campaign by breakfast cereal companies.
-But when you eat in the morning, even if you’re not hungry, you basically stop the fat burning process.
-Your body is not starving, it’s just eating up your stored fat — and that’s what we want, right?
+For example, we were led to believe breakfast is the most important meal of the day as a result of an old marketing campaign from breakfast cereal companies.
+But when you eat in the morning, even if you’re not hungry, you basically stop the fat-burning process.
+Your body is not starving.
+It’s just eating up your stored fat — and that’s what we want, right?

-The hormone that forces your body to burn fat is called the Growth Hormone.
-Most people associate the Human Growth Hormone (HGH) with professional sports where it acts as a performance-enhancing substance and builds muscle mass.
-However, it also helps with healthy aging.
-HGH is the main fat-burning hormone of the body, and it gets triggered with intermittent fasting.
+The hormone that forces your body to burn fat is called the growth hormone.
+Most people associate the human growth hormone (HGH) with professional sports where it acts as a performance-enhancing substance and builds muscle mass.
+It also helps with healthy aging.
+HGH is the main fat-burning hormone of the body, and intermittent fasting triggers it.

-1. Three days of eating only three meals (this means no snacks)
+- Three days of eating only three meals, no snacking

-2. Three days of eating only two meals
+- Three days of eating only two meals, no snacking

-Ketogenic eating refers to a moderate-protein, high-fat, and no-sugar diet.
+Ketogenic eating can also help you if you can’t lose weight.
+It refers to a moderate-protein, high-fat, and no-sugar diet.
 This means cutting out refined carbohydrates and sugars completely — no bread, no pasta, no rice, and no potatoes.
 You can, however, keep eating vegetable carbohydrates.

 The Power Behind Combining Intermittent Fasting with Ketogenic Dieting

-This is not a low-calorie starvation plan, and I don’t recommend low-fat foods.
+This is not a low-calorie diet, and I don’t recommend low-fat food choices.
 You are simply switching your body into fat-burning mode and letting your body run on fat fuel, which is a healthy thing.